ymollard/ros2-course-slides/exercises.md

 Test also the `arm` group to observe the difference.

 Finally, try with `gripper`.
-The gripper is not kinematic chain, so it has no colored handles.
-Use **Start State: random valid** to open and close the gripper\*.
+The gripper is not a kinematic chain, so it has no colored handles.
+Use **Goal State: random valid** to open and close the gripper\*.

 \* *Not very handy but fortunately this can be commanded from Python.
-Also, static poses could have been saved to the SRDF so that they can be cliked in MoveIt (e.g. **open_gripper**)*
+Also, static poses could have been saved to the SRDF so that they can be clicked in MoveIt (e.g. **open_gripper**)*

 ---
 ## Part 5: Automate the Arm